-Following this sequence to well-developed letter formation will assist in contributing to well-developed handwriting.
+Following this sequence for teaching letter formation will assist in contributing to well-developed handwriting.
 As we know, good handwriting contributes to composition and story writing skills.
 Children who were exposed to a programme focusing on the improvement of letter formation compared to those who weren’t, displayed an improvement in story writing and composition.
-This reminds us how important letter formation really is as an underlying foundation for scholastic progress through the foundation phase and beyond.
+This reminds us how vital letter formation is as an underlying foundation for academic progress through the foundation phase and beyond.

 Letter formation and starting positions

 The correct starting positions are critical.
-Consistently forming a letter or number from the same (correct) starting position, is going to support the development of a fluid script which will support the handwriting speed required as your child progresses through school.
-In addition, incorrect starting positions can lead to letter and number reversals.
-If a child starts the letter “d” from the top with the stick of the letter, there is the possibility to turn to either the left or right when forming the tummy of the letter.
-And if they travel to the right when forming the tummy, the child is going to end up writing a “b” and not a “d.”
-Compare this to starting the letter “d” with the “c” shape where your child is going to have to get very creative to be able to turn that letter into a “b” without lifting their pencil.
-If we can get starting positions right from the beginning, we can significantly reduce the number of children who struggle with letter formation and handwriting.
+Consistently forming a letter or number from the correct starting position will support the development of a fluid script which will facilitate handwriting speed as your child progresses through school.
+Incorrect starting positions can lead to letter and number reversals.
+If your child starts the letter “d” from the top with the stick of the letter, there is the possibility to turn to either the left or right when forming the tummy of the letter.
+If they travel to the right when forming the tummy, the child will end up writing a “b” and not a “d.”
+Compare this to starting the letter “d” with the “c” shape, where your child is going to have to get very creative to be able to turn that letter into a “b” without lifting their pencil.
+If we can get starting positions established correctly from the beginning, we can significantly reduce the number of children who struggle with letter formation and handwriting.

-We aim to “master the motor map®” in the brain so handwriting is automatic.
+We aim to “master the motor map®” in the brain, so handwriting is automatic.
 The “motor map” is the set of instructions in the brain for letter formation.
-If your child is consistently using incorrect formations or reversing their letters, they are practising them in the incorrect formation patterns.
-And when this happens, the motor maps, or sets of instructions in the brain on how to form them, become hardwired in the incorrect pattern.
-And incorrect patterns that are hardwired are very difficult to remediate later on.
+If your child consistently uses incorrect formations or reverses their letters, they are practising them in the wrong formation patterns.
+When this happens, the motor maps, or sets of instructions in the brain on forming them, become hardwired in the incorrect pattern.
+Incorrect patterns that are hardwired are very difficult to remediate later on.
 Remediation is assisted through the use of a sensory-motor approach using fun letter formation activities.

-Our goal is to establish these in the correct formation patterns from the start which is in keeping with our motto of “the right way the first time!®” No more guessing what is letter formation – you are now good to go following the steps in our Infographic.
+Our goal is to establish these in the correct formation patterns from the start, which is in keeping with our motto of “the right way the first time!®”.
+No more guessing how to approach letter formation – you are now good to go following the steps in our download.